scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 The parameter ``n_neighbors`` accepts integers.
 The integer refers to the number of neighbours to examine for each sample.
 It can also take a classifier subclassed from ``KNeighborsMixin`` from scikit-learn.
-When passing a classifier, note that, if you pass a 3-KNN classifier, only 2 neighbours will be examined for the cleaning, as the third sample is the one being examined for undersampling since it is part of the samples provided at `fit`.
+When passing a classifier, note that, if you pass a 3-Nearest Neighbors classifier, only 2 neighbours will be examined for the cleaning, as the third sample is the one being examined for undersampling since it is part of the samples provided at `fit`.